Skip to main content

 use Mantle\Facade\Config;

-In this example, the config facade is a wrapper for the config singleton instance of Mantle\Config\Repository in the application's service container.
+In this example, the config facade is a wrapper for the config singleton instance of Mantle\Contracts\Config\Repository instantiated from the service container.

 Aliases